Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: Cross-Correlation WISP Cavity Receiver Measurement Techniques

 \section{Cross-Correlation WISP Cavity Receiver Measurement Techniques}

-The cross-correlation WISP cavity receiver technique is illustrated in Fig.~\ref{fig:cc2cav}.
-Here two separate, nominally identical cavities are read out via independent channels.
-This is different to other multiple-cavity WISP receivers, where the cavities are power-combined and then read out via a single measurement channel~\cite{darin2001,ADMXHF2014}.
-When the cross-spectrum is computed on the FFT the first-stage amplifier noise and the thermal cavity noise is rejected, while a signal due to a flux of WISPs is correlated between the two cavities and thus remains in the cross-spectrum.
-This is only true when the cavities are not separated by a distance greater than the relevant de Broglie wavelength, which for axions is of the order 10-100~m~\cite{carosi2008}.
-As the noise being rejected is thermal (random), the performance of the system should be independent of the relative phase of the two measurement channels.

-This technique much like the Wilkinson power summing technique introduce the added complexity of having to tune the frequency of two independent cavities.
-Of course, the two cavities do not necessarily have to be tuned to overlap exactly, the cross-spectrum will reject all cavity noise and retain an axion signal regardless of the relative frequencies (within reason), but to optimize the experiment the WISP mass should coincide with the resonant frequencies of the cavities.
-If one of the cavities was frequency detuned this can be treated as a reduction in the effective $Q$-factor of the cavity~\cite{parker2013b}, which would reduce our ability to resolve a signal.
-As long as the cavities are not frequency detuned further apart than the bandwidth of the resonant cavity mode being used then this technique is still applicable.
+A scheme for applying cross-correlation techniques to WISP searches (in this case, a haloscope) is outlined in fig.~\ref{fig:cc2cav}.
+In this setup, two separate but identical cavities are each placed inside a strong magnetic field, and read out via independent measurement channels.
+Each cavity has its own amplification chain.
+This differs from other multiple cavity haloscope schemes, which typically involve power combining multiple resonators prior to amplification and readout via a single chain~\cite{darin2001,ADMXHF2014}.
+Seeing as the thermal cavity noise and amplifier technical noise are uncorrelated between the two channels, when the cross-spectrum is computed these noise sources are rejected from the final spectrum.
+A WISP signal will remain correlated between the two channels provided that the receivers are not separated by a distance greater than the de Broglie wavelength of the particle in question, which for axions is of the order of tens of metres~\cite{carosi2008}.
+Phase offset between the two channels should not impact the degree of noise rejection, as the noise is all thermal (random) in origin, and completely independent between channels.\\ Now, much like a traditional Wilkinson power summation technique, we increase the experimental complexity.
+We must now frequency tune two cavities so that the resonances overlap.
+However, even in the situation of imperfect frequency matching, this technique will still be beneficial.
+To optimize the experiment the WISP mass should coincide with the resonant frequencies of the cavities, and if one of the cavities was frequency detuned this can be treated as a reduction in the effective $Q$-factor of the cavity~\cite{parker2013b}, which would reduce our ability to resolve a signal.
+As long as the cavities are not frequency detuned further apart than the bandwidth of the resonant cavity mode being used then this technique is still applicable, albeit degraded.
+In the situation where the two cavities and readout chains are identical, we can scale eq.~\eqref{eq:SNRReal} accordingly.
+Since for the cross-spectrum